 I rarely hear people liken people they are fond of to Hitler, and the fact that Dr. Mano accuses his former master of being a Nazi should raise some questions as to why he left Dhammakaya in the first place.
 Everyone is entitled to their own opinion, and in my opinion, it is much more probable that the brilliant Dr. Mano’s “insider” claims about Dhammakaya come more from some petty grudge against his former “cofounder” from his Dhammakaya years than in the “academic value” he claims it provides.
 Whether it be Harvard, or a high school dropout, people are still people, and unless you are a Buddha, people are not perfect.

 Nonetheless, regardless of how ridiculous the paper sounds it is definitely very well written and displays Dr. Mano Laohavanich’s intelligence and skill as a scholar, despite a few small typos I managed to catch.
-Although I found the Nazi accusations to be a little uncreative and I found it a little funny that if you look at the references he cites at the bottom of the paper, that two of the eight references were under his former monastic name Ven.
-Mettanando Bhikkhu, so he literally cites himself as proof of some of these claims (and maybe that’s okay, again, I am just a lay observer and blogger, I’m not a scholar).
+Although I found the Nazi accusations to be a little uncreative, since calling someone "Hitler" or a "Nazi" is literally just the go-to argument for everybody when you don't actually have an argument.
+I also found it funny that if you look at the references he cites at the bottom of this paper on the teachings of "Wat Phra Dhammakaya", that literally none of the references are even from Wat Phra Dhammakaya except for a reference to the temple's chanting book used to support exactly one sentence in the paper.
+On top of that, two of the eight references were under his former monastic name Ven.
+Mettanando Bhikkhu, so he literally cites himself as proof of these claims (and maybe that’s okay, again, I am just a lay observer and blogger, I’m not a scholar).
 Regardless, his paper does show that Dr. Mano is indeed a very brilliant person worthy of his Harvard-Oxford credentials.
 I just hope not too many people mistake intelligence for honesty (or sanity).